The best backpack for photographers?

 Back to unpacking and adjusting my new backpack.
 In a matter of 15 minutes I had adjusted the pack to my body size, with the multi-adjustable harness.
 The padded shoulder straps, which are designed to help balance weight across your chest, have four height adjustments and will provide a perfect custom fit for every photographer.
 To my findings, this is a real plus over other brands that have the straps sewed to the top of the backpack in a fixed position.

 You can see the adjustment possibilities in the product video from Shimoda further of this page.
 The removable 6061 T6 Aluminum frame comfortably distributes the load of heavy gear off my shoulders and to my hips.
-All these features work together to minimize shoulder strap stress.
+All these features work together to minimise shoulder strap stress.

 Each shoulder strap features a fast access sleeve for commonly used items.
 The left strap includes a zippered mobile phone pocket that has a cable routing port to connect a charge that can be placed in the large side pocket of the pack.
 My iPhone 6Plus only fits in the phone pocket without my BookBook case and it’s a very tight fit.
 Luckily, this case has a removable protective shell that I can leave on my phone.
 The BookBook holding my ID and cards will have to travel in the upper lid pocket.